rodrimaia/autodoist/README.md

     python autodoist.py --all_projects

+If you want to exclude projects with suffix "_ignore" when using --all_projects:

+    python autodoist.py --all_projects --ignore_suffix

 In addition, if you experience issues with syncing you can increase the api syncing time (default 5 seconds):

     python autodoist.py --delay <time in seconds>